RECONNECT: increasing student well-being after two years of COVID-19 disruption

 The power of fast and concerted reconstruction: Evidence for education gains in the aftermath of a natural disaster

-The paper explores the short-term impact of fast and concerted public reconstruction in the aftermath of a natural disaster.
-We analyze the impacts of a major earthquake with a magnitude of 7.8 that occurred on the coast of Ecuador on April 16, 2016.
-As damage was geographically concentrated, affected infrastructure and individuals could be readily identified.
-We implement a difference-in-difference strategy with geo-referenced data to compare affected and non-affected children identifying that the quick and large response of the government more than compensated for the earthquake-induced destruction.
-Students in earthquake-affected schools score –depending on the specification– 0.24-0.26 points (out of 10) higher in the standardized school-leaving exam ‘Ser Bachiller’.
-Pass rates for the final exam increased by almost 7 percentage points.
+The paper explores the short-term impact of reconstruction in the aftermath of a magnitude 7.8 earthquake occurring in Ecuador in April 2016.
+We implement a difference-in-difference strategy with geo-referenced data to compare affected and non-affected children identifying that students in earthquake-affected schools score –depending on the specification– 0.24-0.26 points (out of 10) higher in the standardized school-leaving exam ‘Ser Bachiller’.
 The results are supported by placebo tests varying time and place of exposure to the earthquake.
-Since we employ individual level data, we can also explore heterogeneous effects across gender and income groups.
-We show that boys and children from the higher quintiles benefitted most from the reconstruction efforts.
-Importantly, we demonstrate with budgetary and night light data that an important channel for the identified gains in education was the fast and massive reconstruction efforts.
+We demonstrate with budgetary and night light data that the quick and large response of the government more than compensated for the earthquake-induced destruction.

 Experiential marketing of clean drinking water: Experimental evidence for Kenya and Rwanda